madprops/curls/README.md

 Yes it's similar to Twitter except there's no history or other kind of privacy invading mechanisms in place.
 And there's no CORS restrictions, reading and changing the curl status should be as easy as possible, from within any application.

+It can also serve for software to point to pieces of dynamic text.

 ---

 ## Accounts